Deep Visual Odometry with Events and Frames: Experiments

 \section{Experiments}

-\textbf{Training.} We train RAMP-VO on the synthetic TartanAir \cite{TartanAir} dataset, which we augment with events using VID2E \cite{vid2e}.
-Given a training sequence, we follow the DPVO \cite{dpvo} training scheme to select and filter frames for training.
+\textbf{Training.} We train RAMP-VO on the synthetic TartanAir \cite{tartan_air} dataset, with same train and test-split in \cite{dpvo}, which we augment with events using VID2E \cite{Gehrig20cvpr}.
+During training, we follow the DPVO \cite{dpvo} training scheme to select and filter frames for training.
 Additionally, we also enforce a minimum of $1.2$M events between every pair of frames and remove additional frames if this condition is not satisfied.
-Finally, we feed RAMP-VO with both events and frames by interleaving two event stacks for every pair of selected frames.
+Finally, we feed RAMP-VO by interleaving two event stacks for every pair of selected frames.
 We create the first event stack by stacking the $600,000$ events received just before the mid-timestamp between the pair of images, and the second event stack by aggregating the $600,000$ events preceding the second frame.
 Since ground truth poses are only given for frames, we do not compute a loss for the mid-frame events.
+At inference time, we feed the model with asynchronous images and events, by creating a new event stack each time $M$ events are received.
+As the number of triggered events depends on the scene dynamics, with more events triggered with faster motion, the number of event stacks collected varies adaptively.
+For comparisons, we also test our model using the data feeding strategy used for training, which we call \emph{synchronized} as events are collected at regular rates.

-We train RAMP-VO for $350,000$ steps with sequences of $15$ images and $30$ event stacks each on a Quadro RTX 8000 GPU.
+We train RAMP-VO for $350,000$ steps with sequences of $15$ images and $30$ event stacks on a Quadro RTX 8000 GPU.
 The remaining hyperparameters are set as in DPVO \cite{dpvo}.
 Full training takes around $8$ days on our hardware.

-\myparagraph{Datasets.} We use the Stereo DAVIS \cite{Zhou18eccv} dataset to compare our method against the state-of-the-art.
-Data provided in \cite{Zhou18eccv} was recorded indoors with a hand-held stereo DAVIS240C, with poses provided by a motion caption system.

-Moreover, since datasets acquired under challenging motion and lighting are scarce in the existing literature, we also propose two additional benchmarks.
-These datasets feature landing on the Moon's surface, a scenario involving fast motion, high-dynamic range, and untextured terrains.
+\myparagraph{Datasets.} We use the Stereo DAVIS \cite{Zhou18eccv} and EDS \cite{eds} datasets, and the ECCV 2020 SLAM competition TartanAir \cite{tartan_air} test-split to benchmark our method.
+Stereo DAVIS and EDS are real-camera datasets, allowing us to test RAMP-VO's robustness to domain shift and noise originating from the sensor or potential miscalibration.
+To ablate the crucial components of RAMP-VO architecture, we use instead the TartanAir test-split used in \cite{dpvo}.
+Additionally, we introduce two new benchmarks that replicate lunar surface landings and feature challenging lighting conditions: Apollo landing and Malapert landing.
+These benchmarks feature rapid motion, high dynamic range, and textureless terrains.